CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/help/faq.md

 }
 ```

-Q. How do you figure out why a job isn't successfully running in the slurm queue
+Q. How do you figure out why a job isn't successfully running in the slurm queue?

 A. Check the logs available in the following link